HarperDB/harperdb-sdk-flutter/README.md

   ```

   # **NOTE :**
-  The return type of your function dependent on the HarperDB operation you are executing.
+  The return type of your function is dependent on the HarperDB operation you are executing.
 Queries will return a &lt;List&gt;, while inserts, updates, deletes, etc. will return a &lt;Map&gt;